zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 123] (#msdiv123) {#msdiv123 .ref .msdiv} (18-3)

 [APZ 123.1] (#apz123 .1) {#apz123 .1 .ref .apz} "The friends in the mythals
-There are minds about sympathizing” and 'Friendly' Friendly two parts.
+There are minds about sympathizing" and 'Friendly' Friendly two parts.
 Lay friendship, and ordained friendship.
 Lay Friendly Which?
 Here is something difficult to give a certain person, difficult to dismiss Dispose of something, what is difficult to do, dismiss something difficult to tolerate,